stultumJay/Programming-in-the-University/README.md

 This repository belong to my school activity during my stay in Xavier University.
-I upload code that I "had written" in order for me to read back or see what I have done in the past.
+I upload code that I "had written"(more like copied) in order for me to read back or see what I have done in the past.

 This is more like a remembrance for me to recall where I came from.

-If you ever read this future me, Mr. Gerfel Jay Jimenez, this is you.
+If you ever read this future me, this is you.
 Suffer more from embarrassment when you see this.
 HAHAHAHAHAHAH :D